chaoss/wg-metrics-development/focus-areas/contributions/language-distribution.md

 ### Tools Providing the Metric

-The [Augur-Community-Reports](https://github.com/chaoss/augur-community-reports) repository provides this metric currently [GrimoireLab](https://github.com/chaoss/grimoirelab) provides this information through the proxy of file extensions [Augur](https://github.com/chaoss/augur) provides this information in its frontend, as well as through an API endpoint.
+* The [Augur-Community-Reports](https://github.com/chaoss/augur-community-reports) repository provides this metric currently
+* [GrimoireLab](https://github.com/chaoss/grimoirelab) provides this information through the proxy of file extensions
+* [Augur](https://github.com/chaoss/augur) provides this information in its frontend, as well as through an API endpoint.

 ### Data Collection Strategies
-The contents of a repository can be counted by iterating through each file, though several libraries exist, including the one used by Augur: https://github.com/boyter/scc
+The contents of a repository can be counted by iterating through each file, through several libraries existed, including the one used by Augur: https://github.com/boyter/scc

 File extensions for some languages, like Jupyter Notebooks, might be excluded because they obscure the actual language used.